HKPolyU-UAV/docker_practice/README.md

 ## What you should test.
 ### You need to do something now!
-So far, we have be blabbering for quite awhile.
+So far, we have been blabbering for quite awhile.
 It's high time for you to do something to check!
 1. **Check container status**

    After you pull our image